brianjking/I-Would-Like-A-Raise-Email-Template/README.md

 Now that I have been married for a couple years, I am starting to make plans for a family, so it is really important to me that I continue to advance my career.

-Get back to me when you have some time and we can discuss further.
+Please get back to me when you have some time so we can discuss further.
 Thanks!